Spain's short-term borrowing costs jump at auction

 Spain is hoping the ECB will ride to its rescue again.
 Officials have repeatedly said the central bank needs to take action to stop the euro zone debt crisis from getting worse.

-The country sold 2.4 billion euros of the 12-month T-bill at an average yield of 5.074 percent on Tuesday, compared with 2.985 percent at the last auction in May.
+On Tuesday, the Spanish Treasury sold 2.4 billion euros of the 12-month T-bill at an average yield of 5.074 percent, compared with 2.985 percent at the last auction in May.

 It sold 639 million euros of 18-month paper at an average yield of 5.107 percent after 3.302 percent last month.